-Steve goes to a car lot to browse and find himself a new car.
-He walks among all the different vehicles on display, considers their horsepower, fuel economy, size and what not.
-But there is one car that catches his attention not because it ticks all the boxes on his list of what he is looking for in a car, but because it has the most beautiful wheel rims he has ever seen.
-Long, clean lines, sturdy constitution, black coat of paint… And the way it complements the car’s overall appearance – he is simply smitten!
+Steve goes to a car lot in Hamilton to browse and find himself a new car.
+He walks among all the vehicles on display, considering their horsepower, fuel economy, size and whatnot.
+But one car catches his attention not because it ticks all the boxes on his list of what he is looking for in a car but because it has the most beautiful wheel rims he has ever seen.
+Long, clean lines, sturdy constitution, black coat of paint… And it complements the car’s overall appearance – he is simply smitten!
 But what is the deal with wheel rims?
-What are they and why are they so important in a car?
+What are rims, and why are they so important in a car?
 Stick with us to find out!

-You may not think wheel rims are that important for driving a car – some people tend to focus on them because of their aesthetic appeal – but they certainly play a vital role in the whole driving experience.
+You may not think automobile wheel rims are that important for driving a car in Hamilton – some people tend to focus on them because of their aesthetic appeal – but they certainly play a vital role in the whole driving experience.
 Why?
-They allow your car to actually roll, so you wouldn’t get too far without them.
-Without undamaged and quality wheel rims mounted, your car can only be stationary – and that is questionable in itself – and you certainly haven’t bought a car to just sit in your garage or driveway.
-So, let’s examine what wheel rims are, their varieties and why they matter.
+They allow your car to roll so you wouldn’t get too far without them.
+Without undamaged and quality wheel rims on a carmounted, your car can only be stationary – which is questionable – and you certainly haven’t bought a car to just sit in your garage or driveway in Hamilton.
+So, let’s examine wheel rims, their varieties and why they matter.

 1) Outboard face/the “spider” – the face of the wheel which makes the design visible when looking at the vehicle and provides structure for the wheel